dplochcoder/HollowKnight.ScatteredAndLost/README.md

 Scattered and Lost integrates with [Decoration Master](https://github.com/ygsbzr/HollowKnight.Decoration/tree/master), allowing you to place custom Celeste assets in Hollow Knight levels.

 See in-game documentation for how to make more complex objects like Zippers and Switches+Doors work.
 Bubbles, Bumpers, and Super Soul Totems have no customizable properties.
 Expect buggy behavior if you do weird things, like making Bubbles or Bumpers overlap.

+See [the showcase](https://www.youtube.com/watch?v=cADrYRvhaxI) for a demonstration of how to place Celeste assets.
+See [fireb0rn's video](https://www.youtube.com/watch?v=-04JcalmOtg) for how to set up Decoration Master in general.